Skip to main content

 Discontinuance Notice

-This Notice requires the removal of an advertisement displayed with the benefit of deemed advertisement consent (i.e. an advertisement that would not normally require consent from the Council to be displayed).
+This Notice requires the removal of an advertisement displayed with the benefit of deemed advertisement consent (i.e. an advertisement that would not normally require consent from the council to be displayed).
 A Discontinuance Notice is a useful tool in preventing the display of advertisements where they adversely affect the setting or character of listed buildings or Conservation Areas.

 Confiscation under the Proceeds of Crime Act 2002